 Viewing time: 4 mins 5 secs

 The Write Question is a weekly video podcast all about writing.
 Today’s question?
-Can blog posts go into a book?
+What editing software is the most helpful?
 If you have a question you’d like me to answer you can email me, tweet me @pubcoach, or leave a message for me at the Skype account, The Write Question.

-I have a question from Alex James, a writer based in Franklin, Tennessee.
-Here’s what they’ve asked by email….
+I have a question from Zafarul Azam, a writer based in Rockford, Illinois.
+Here’s what he’s asked by email…

 If you’d like to learn more about how to make writing a happier and more rewarding process, check out my latest book Your Happy First Draft.
 I don’t sell it in bookstores or via Amazon.
 The only place to buy it is on my website, link on the screen below and in the show notes.